The most effective herbal remedies for urinary tract infections

 by | Nov 13, 2023 | herbal medicine

-Urinary tract infections (UTIs) are very common, especially in women.
+Urinary tract infections (UTIs) are very common, especially infections in women.
 In fact, 50 times more women than men have UTIs.
 And about half of UK women will have at least one urinary tract infection in their lifetime.
-Here I discuss five traditional herbal remedies for urethritis and UTIs.
+Many will use antibiotics to help kill their infection but these pharmaceuticals do nothing to help prevent recurrence.
+But, natural remedies don’t just fight bacteria; they also help to prevent the infection recurring.

 Symptoms of a urinary tract infection

-The most common symptom of a urinary tract infection is a burning sensation during urination.
+The most common symptom of a UTI is a burning sensation during urination.
 It is also common to have more urgent and frequent urination.
 In some cases, the frequent need to urinate can result in urinary incontinence.
-These acute UTI symptoms occur because harmful bacteria infect and irritate the urethra causing inflammation.
+These acute UTI symptoms occur because harmful bacteria infect and irritate the urethra, causing inflammation.
 An infection of the urethra is called urethritis.

-A course of prescription antibiotics can help to clear up a bacterial infection.
-But, the harmful bacteria that cause a UTI are becoming resistant to antibiotics.
-So, a UTI may not clear up completely and can result in a recurrent urinary tract infection.
+While a course of prescription antibiotics may help to clear up a bacterial infection, the truth is that the harmful bacteria that cause a UTI are becoming resistant to antibiotics.
+So, a UTI may not clear up completely, and this can result in recurrent infections.

-So, more people are turning to alternatives such as herbal remedies for UTIs.
+As recurring infections become more common, more people are turning to alternatives such as herbal remedies for UTIs.
 In my practice, I have seen many a case of uncomplicated UTI clear up with herbal medicine treatment.
-Especially when a herbal remedy is taken at the first sign of an infection.
+Especially when a herbal medicine is taken at the first sign of an infection.

 How do bacteria cause UTI?